RichardLitt/octobuild/index.md

 ## This was set up by

 [Richard.](http://www.burntfen.com) He's on Twitter as [@richlitt](https://twitter.com/richlitt).

-This list is on [octobuild.com](http://octobuild.com).
-If you're coming off of Github, I'll try and mirror the master and gh-pages branches; submit PRs to either, preferablly gh-pages.

 *Disclaimer:* Octobuild is in no way affiliated with Github's Octocat, although this is hosted on Github Pages and I think Github is awesome.